-Ohio University's Assistance animals or service animals for persons living with disabilities, or those animals being trained for such a purpose, as defined and approved by law; in accordance with procedures outlined by student accessibility services and the office for university accessibility.
-A variety of animals which assist individuals with disabilities fall under this exception. does not allow animals on campus, however exceptions are made for
+Ohio University's Animal Policy does not allow animals on campus, however exceptions are made for Assistance animals or service animals for persons living with disabilities, or those animals being trained for such a purpose, as defined and approved by law; in accordance with procedures outlined by student accessibility services and the office for university accessibility.
+A variety of animals which assist individuals with disabilities fall under this exception.

 "Service animals" are recognized under the ADA as a dog (or miniature pony) that is trained to provide a specific task related to a person's disability.
 A person with a service animal is not required to register with SAS or OUA and are permitted to bring their service animal into campus buildings.